hjozwiak/tintin-kallisti-pack/README.md

 # tintin-kallisti-pack

 # Due to time restraints, Storm is unable to continue public development of the Kallisti pack.
 Hopefully this may change in the future.
-# Due to the finals and family engagementscoming up, Hunter Jozwiak
-won't be contributing to
-the pack until those are done.
-Should hopefully be mid June.
 # Welcome to the TinTin++ accessibility pack for [Legends of
 Kallisti][kallisti] written by [Hunter Jozwiak][hjozwiak] and [Storm Dragon][storm].
 Features include.